-Pacers forward Obi Toppin has scored in double digits in seven of the last nine games.
+Pacers forward Obi Toppin has scored double-digit points in seven of his last nine contests.
 He missed most of the season while recovering from foot surgery and has gotten more comfortable with each game, he told Dustin Dopirak of the Indianapolis Star.

 “When I’m out there on the floor, I really try not to think about my foot,” Toppin said.
 “Adrenaline is pumping.
 We’re just super fast running up and down the court.
 Those lobs or putbacks I got are just reactive things.
 I don’t think about my foot in those situations.
 It’s just, get the ball in the rim.”

-He’s been on a minutes restriction since his return, not playing more than 23 minutes.
+Toppin has been on a minutes restriction since his return and has yet to play more than 23 minutes in a game.
 He agrees with that plan.

-“It’s not frustrating,” said Toppin, who has two years left on his contract.
+“It’s not frustrating,” said Toppin, who has two years and $31MM left on his contract after this season.
 “Obviously, we’re doing it for a reason.
 I trust coach’s judgment always.
 He’s been doing this for a long time and we have the best trainers in the world.
 Whatever they say, I’m going to do.
 I feel good out there.
 I know I had like 20 minutes (against the Lakers).
 I felt really good, but I’m still getting back.
 I don’t feel like I’m 100 percent back yet.
 I’m still getting back, getting my feet under me and still getting that feel.”

 Here’s more from the Central Division: